 You should (read: need to) know what and how leaders think while clarifying what you're working on.
 And that is where skip-level meetings come in.

-I won't lie - initially, meeting with a senior leader seems intimidating.
-But if done correctly, skip-level meetings can be a great way to gain broader insight across seniority levels of the organisation.
+I won't lie—meeting with a senior leader initially seems intimidating.
+But if done correctly, skip-level meetings can be a great way to gain broader insight across the organisation's seniority levels.

-In my experience, not many other forums provide 1:1 access to the leaders' minds; hence, these forums are critical to the success of the product and the PM's career.
+In my experience, only a few other forums provide 1:1 access to the leaders' minds; hence, these forums are critical to the product's success and the PM's career.

 Once in 45 days is a good cadence for these meetings.